Sunlight and Vitamin D3 for Brain Health

 Sunlight and vitamin D3 have an incredible impact on the way our body functions.
 Researchers believe that vitamin D3 acts to protect an aging brain and boost overall memory and cognitive function.
 This is thought to be done by increasing levels of protective antioxidants, increasing key hormones and suppressing a hyperactive immune system that can inflame the neurological circuitry.

-The sun provides our body with an essential stress through its UV radiation.
+The sun provides our body with essential stress through its UV radiation.
 This UV radiation stress signals a molecule on the skin (7-dehydrocholesterol) to convert to the active form of Vitamin D3 (cholecalciferol) in the body.
 This article will go through the role of sunlight and vitamin D3 for brain health.

 vitamin d deficiency, Vitamin D Deficiency: Common Symptoms and Solutions